GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

 Acceptance Tests output of help message:
 {{{
- ./am_api_accept.py -h
+$ ./am_api_accept.py -h
 Usage:
       ./am_api_accept.py -a am-undertest
       Also try --vv

      Run an individual test using the following form...
      ./am_api_accept.py -a am-undertest Test.test_GetVersion

 Options:
-  --version             show program's version number and exit -h, --help            show this help message and exit
-  -c FILE, --configfile=FILE
+  --version             show program's version number and exit -h, --help            show this help message and exit -c FILE, --configfile=FILE
                         Config file name
   -f FRAMEWORK, --framework=FRAMEWORK
                         Control framework to use for creation/deletion of slices
   -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (default 2)
-  -a AGGREGATE_URL, --aggregate=AGGREGATE_URL
+                        Specify version of AM API to use (default 2) -a AGGREGATE_URL, --aggregate=AGGREGATE_URL
-                        Communicate with a specific aggregate
+                        Communicate with a specific aggregate -r PROJECT, --project=PROJECT
+                        Name of project.
+(For use with pgch framework.)
-  --debug               Enable debugging output
+  --debug               Enable debugging output.
+If multiple loglevel are set
+                        from commandline (e.g. --debug, --info) the more verbose one will be preferred.
+  --info                Set logging to INFO.If multiple loglevel are set from
+                        commandline (e.g. --debug, --info) the more verbose one will be preferred.
+  --warn                Set log level to WARN.
+This won't print the command
+                        outputs, e.g. manifest rspec, so use the -o or the --outputfile options to save it to a file.
+If multiple loglevel are set from commandline (e.g. --debug, --info) the more verbose one will be preferred.
+  --error               Set log level to ERROR.
+This won't print the command
+                        outputs, e.g. manifest rspec, so use the -o or the --outputfile options to save it to a file.If multiple loglevel are set from commandline (e.g. --debug, --info) the more verbose one will be preferred.
   -o, --output          Write output of many functions (getversion,
                         listresources, allocate, status, getslicecred,...) ,
-                        to a file (Omni picks the name)
+                        to a file (Omni picks the name) --outputfile=OUTPUT_FILENAME
-  --outputfile=OUTPUT_FILENAME
-                        Name of file to write output to (instead of Omni
-                        picked name). '%a' will be replaced by servername,
-                        '%s' by slicename if any.
+                        Name of file to write output to (instead of Omni picked name). '%a' will be replaced by servername, '%s' by slicename if any.
 Implies -o.
 Note that for multiple aggregates, without a '%a' in the name, only the last aggregate output will remain in the file.
                         Will ignore -p.
   -p FILENAME_PREFIX, --prefix=FILENAME_PREFIX
-                        Filename prefix when saving results (used with -o, not --usercredfile, --slicecredfile, or --outputfile)
+                        Filename prefix when saving results (used with -o, not --usercredfile, --slicecredfile, or --outputfile) --usercredfile=USER_CRED_FILENAME
-  --usercredfile=USER_CRED_FILENAME
-                        Name of user credential file to read from if it
-                        exists, or save to when running like '--usercredfile
-                        myUserCred.xml -o getusercred'
+                        Name of user credential file to read from if it exists, or save to when running like '--usercredfile myUserCred.xml -o getusercred' --slicecredfile=SLICE_CRED_FILENAME
-  --slicecredfile=SLICE_CRED_FILENAME
-                        Name of slice credential file to read from if it
-                        exists, or save to when running like '--slicecredfile mySliceCred.xml -o getslicecred mySliceName'
-  --tostdout            Print results like rspecs to STDOUT instead of to log
+                        Name of slice credential file to read from if it exists, or save to when running like '--slicecredfile mySliceCred.xml -o getslicecred mySliceName' --tostdout            Print results like rspecs to STDOUT instead of to log stream
-                        stream
-  --no-compress         Do not compress returned values
-  --available           Only return available resources
-  --best-effort         Should AMs attempt to complete the operation on only
+  --no-compress         Do not compress returned values --available           Only return available resources --best-effort         Should AMs attempt to complete the operation on only
-                        some slivers, if others fail
-  -u SLIVERS, --sliver-urn=SLIVERS
+                        some slivers, if others fail -u SLIVERS, --sliver-urn=SLIVERS
                         Sliver URN (not name) on which to act.
-Supply this
-                        option multiple times for multiple slivers, or not at all to apply to the entire slice
+Supply this option multiple times for multiple slivers, or not at all to apply to the entire slice --end-time=GENI_END_TIME
-  --end-time=GENI_END_TIME
-                        Requested end time for any newly allocated or
-                        provisioned slivers - may be ignored by the AM
-  -v, --verbose         Turn on verbose command summary for omni commandline
+                        Requested end time for any newly allocated or provisioned slivers - may be ignored by the AM -v, --verbose         Turn on verbose command summary for omni commandline tool
-                        tool
   --verbosessl          Turn on verbose SSL / XMLRPC logging -q, --quiet           Turn off verbose command summary for omni commandline
                         tool
   -l LOGCONFIG, --logconfig=LOGCONFIG
-                        Python logging config file
+                        Python logging config file --logoutput=LOGOUTPUT
-  --logoutput=LOGOUTPUT
-                        Python logging output file [use %(logfilename)s in
-                        logging config file]
-  --NoGetVersionCache   Disable using cached GetVersion results (forces
-                        refresh of cache)
+                        Python logging output file [use %(logfilename)s in logging config file] --NoGetVersionCache   Disable using cached GetVersion results (forces refresh of cache) --ForceUseGetVersionCache
-  --ForceUseGetVersionCache
                         Require using the GetVersion cache if possible